At a glance

 In order to achieve the EU Water Framework Directive (WFD, 2000/60/EG) and the EU Marine Strategy Framework Directive (MSFD, 2008/56/EG), the German Surface Waters Ordinance sets management target values for the rivers running into the North Sea and Baltic Sea (OGewV 2016, in German only): 2.6 milligrammes of total nitrogen per litre (mg/l) for rivers flowing into the Baltic Sea and 2.8 mg/l for those flowing into the North Sea.
 These target values were also adopted for the German Sustainable Development Strategy (BReg 2016).

 The main responsibility for achieving these target values lies with the Federal States.
 The federal government provides the legal framework through the Fertiliser Ordinance and the Waste Water Ordinance, and the Länder implement these ordinances and monitor compliance with them.
 Measures to reduce the input of nutrients are being taken as part of the implementation of the WFD.
 Currently most pollution comes from agriculture.
 The amendment to the German Fertiliser Application Ordinance will lead to a reduction in this pollution in the medium term (cf. ‘Agricultural nitrogen surplus‘ indicator).
 It is likely that additional measures will be needed in agriculture in order to achieve the target values.

-The Federal States where the rivers flow into the North and Baltic Seas maintain measuring stations at the estuaries.
+Measuring stations are situated at the estuaries where the rivers flow into the North and Baltic Seas.
 The nitrogen concentration of each of the flowing waters is measured at these stations at least once a month.
 These measured values, averaged over a period of a year, are used as the basis for the indicator.
 In order to compensate for annual weather-related fluctuations, the indicator is calculated as the moving average of the last 5 years and the individual flows are weighted on the basis of their outflow.
 In addition, the maximum and minimum concentrations were calculated as moving averages for the last 5 years.

 More detailed information: 'Flusseinträge und direkte Einträge in die Nordsee' and 'Flusseinträge und direkte Einträge in die Ostsee' (in German only).